 Heavy tanks (Industrial technology) Heavy tanks are heavier armored, up gunned versions of the standard battle tank unit costing $4 each.

-Heisenberg compensators (require fusion) allow research into disintergrators and matter transporters.
+Heisenberg compensators (require antimatter or fusion) allow research into disintergrators and matter transporters.

 Hyperspace jump technology allows spacecraft to “jump” through hyperspace to worlds not in your home star system.